BIDDULPH TOWN COUNCIL

 Your opportunity to have your say

 (1) Public participation time is an opportunity for you to raise issues of concern or interest – you may ask a question, make a statement, be a deputation or present a petition.

-(2) You can participate at the beginning of Council meetings which meets monthly on each third Tuesday in the Council Chamber at Biddulph Town Hall at 7 pm.
+(2) You can participate at the beginning of Council meetings which meets monthly on each second Tuesday in the Council Chamber at Biddulph Town Hall at 6pm.

 (3) See details of the date and time of meetings.